C00kie-/squirrel.lu/MISP-minimal-config.md

   - You need then to indicate this organisation as the default one.
 For so, replace 'MISP.host_org_id'.
 Good so far!
 But your users still see default messages when they login.
 For now it says everything has to be configured.
 Uh oh.
-  - To change this, set 'MISP.footermidleft' and 'MISPfootermidright' to display the message you want. like "I LOVE" ----------- "COOKIES"
+  - To change this, set 'MISP.footermidleft' and 'MISP.footermidright' to display the message you want. like "I LOVE" ----------- "COOKIES"

 Now humans.
   - Create a new user as admin role for MY ORGANISATION.